andiahmads/cokLang-interpreter/README.md

 let add = fn(a, b) { return a + b; };
 ```

-But Monkey not only supports return statements.
+But cok not only supports return statements.
 Implicit return values are also possible, which means we can leave out the return if we want to:
 ``` env
 let add = fn(a, b) { a + b; };
 ```